smiskiewicz/smiskiewicz.github.io/content/post/docker_cheatsheet.md

 +++
 List of docker commands to use when building and cleaning up images and containers.

-### Basic commands
-These simple commands to the building blocks to doing anything more complicated.

 ```bash
 # builds image (Dockerfile in current dir)